 London, UK: I am a senior research fellow in cyber policy at Chatham House.
-I am also a co-founder and trustee of the European Cyber Conflict Research Initiative (ECCRI), and hold non-resident fellowships at the Atlantic Council's Cyber Statecraft Initiative, and The Hague Program for International Cybersecurity.
+I am also a co-founder and trustee of the European Cyber Conflict Research Initiative (ECCRI), and a non-resident associate fellow with The Hague Program for International Cybersecurity.

 The Hague, Netherlands: From 2019 to 2022, I was an Assistant Professor at the Institute of Security and Global Affairs (ISGA) at the University of Leiden.
 At Leiden, I was the Director of the Executive Master in Cyber Security.
 I taught courses on "Espionage and War in Cyberspace" in the MSc Crisis and Security Management, "Syria: a case study" in the Bachelors in Security Studies, and "The Global Politics of Cybersecurity" in the Executive Master Cyber Security.